mozilla/anodejsholidayseason/nodejs-application-deployment-on-your-terms.md

 In terms of app changes, you must:

 1. Create an `.awsbox.json` file that specifies how to start the server.
-At its simplest, the file may look like this:
-    {
-      "processes": [ "path/to/myprocess.js" ]
-    }
 2. add `awsbox` as a dependency in your `package.json`
 3. ensure your server binds to the port specified in the `PORT` environment variable